mnikander/lambda/notes/iteration.md

     return state;
 };
 ```
-The while loop clearly shows we are using a condition in the way most programmers are used to.
+The while-loop inside the implementation clearly shows we are using a condition in the way most programmers are used to.
 The implementation of 'until' inverts the condition, and is more similar to a termination condition for a recursion.